Prithvish1996/Truck-Fleet-Mgmt-System/README.md

 ## Modules/ Services

-- [Planner Service](tfms-modules/planner-modules/README.md) – Handles parcel operations such as create, retrieve by ID, and retrieve by warehouse.
+- [Parcel Service](tfms-modules/planner-modules/PARCEL-README.md) – Handles parcel operations such as create, retrieve by ID, and retrieve by warehouse.